FusioonDev/PlusEMU/README.md

-# PlusEMU
+# PlusEMU Revision 3
-Continuing to work on Plus Emulator, based from Rev3 with Nitro support.
+Continuing to work on Plus Emulator, based from revision 3 with Nitro support.
 All the features are coded and tested on Nitro, I'm not using Flash anymore.

 * Basic refactor.